chuckleplant/blog/_posts/2017-04-30-light-shafts.md

 For the sake of me actually playing videogames instead of just being mesmerized by technical feats, I decided to understand how light shafts are generated and what's the theory behind it.

+My hope here is to give any reader a shallow but thorough overview of computer graphics rendering and physically based rendering effects.
+These two concepts are rather tangent, in the sense that computer graphics will not use the actual physical formulae, but hacky approximations.

 # Rendering equation review

 $$